juliuscanute/qr_code_scanner/README.md

 In ```android/build.gradle``` change ```classpath 'com.android.tools.build:gradle:3.5.0'``` to ```classpath 'com.android.tools.build:gradle:4.2.0'```

 In ```android/gradle/wrapper/gradle-wrapper.properties``` change ```distributionUrl=https\://services.gradle.org/distributions/gradle-5.6.2-all.zip``` to ```distributionUrl=https\://services.gradle.org/distributions/gradle-6.9-all.zip```

+### *Warning*
+If you are using Flutter Beta or Dev channel (1.25 or 1.26) you can get the following error:

+`java.lang.AbstractMethodError: abstract method "void io.flutter.plugin.platform.PlatformView.onFlutterViewAttached(android.view.View)"`

+This is a bug in Flutter which is being tracked here: https://github.com/flutter/flutter/issues/72185

+There is a workaround by adding `android.enableDexingArtifactTransform=false` to your `gradle.properties` file.

 ## iOS Integration
 In order to use this plugin, add the following to your Info.plist file: